Meet Our Senior Pastor

 Lon has been on the Board of Jews for Jesus since 1987, where he now serves as chairman of the Board’s executive committee.
 In September 2002, Lon was appointed by President George W. Bush to serve in his administration as a member of the President’s Committee on Intellectual Disabilities.
 Lon served two 2-year terms in this capacity.
 Lon is the author of the book, Brokenness—How God Redeems Pain and Suffering and The 23rd Psalm for the 21st Century.

 Lon and his wife, Brenda, have been married since 1974.
 They have four children: Jamie, a 1999 graduate of the U.S. Naval Academy and a 2003 graduate of medical school who is now practicing as a Navy doctor; Justin, a 2006 graduate of University of Michigan Law School who is now practicing law; Jonathan, a 2008 graduate of Johns Hopkins University who is currently working in connection with the Department of Homeland Security; and a daughter with special needs named Jill who was born in 1992.
-Lon and Brenda also have six grandchildren.
+Lon and Brenda also have seven grandchildren.

 Lon’s thirty-minute, Sunday radio broadcast called “So What?” can be heard weekly on a variety of radio stations.
 “So What?” characterizes the essence of Lon’s message: What difference does the Bible make for our lives in the twenty-first century?
 His practical, humorous and down-to-earth treatment of Scripture is refreshing, challenging and always entertaining.